OmenApps/flexible-list-of-values/README.md

   <dt>lov_selections_model</dt>
   <dd>
     Specifies the model class of the through-model between an Entity and a Value.
 Each instance of this through-model is an option that the tenant's users can choose from.
 Must be a concrete subclass of AbstractLOVSelection.
-Must either be an actual model class (e.g.: <code>TenantSubjectLOVSelection</code>) or the string representation of the model class (e.g.: <code>"entities.TenantSubjectLOVSelection"</code>).<br>
+Specify the string representation of the model class (e.g.: <code>"entities.TenantSubjectLOVSelection"</code>).<br>
     <em>* Required</em>
   </dd>